X

 |---|---|---|

-The correct dose depends on the type of infection, body weight (in children), and kidney function.
-Important: amoxicillin should always be taken at the prescribed dose for the full prescribed duration — even if symptoms improve sooner.
-Only this way are all bacteria reliably killed and resistance prevented.
+The right dose depends on the type of infection, body weight (in children), and kidney function.
+Important: amoxicillin should always be taken at the prescribed dose and for the entire prescribed duration – even if symptoms ease earlier.
+Only then are all bacteria reliably killed and resistance prevented.
 Record your dosage in your digital medication plan.

 | Infection | Dose | Frequency | Duration |